hammeiam/node-server-starter/README.md

 THIS IS A WORK IN PROGRESS, DON'T USE THIS FOR ANYTHING

 A small repo to get started with Node, Express, Sequelize, and Postgres.
+This project is designed to provide the bare essentials needed to start a new node project using popular and well-documented tools.

 ## Running Locally:
 - install node & postgres